Aquafortis/woo-align-buttons/README.txt

 This simple plugin solves that problem with a little javascript, and without modifying any core files or templates.

-New beta version 3.6.0 is now available for testing.
-This new version will also align your Product Titles thus allowing longer titles or larger fonts.
+This version will also align your Product Titles thus allowing longer titles or larger fonts.

-It will also remove excessive white space on small screens for better viewing.
+It will also compact excessive white space on small screens for better viewing.
 (Set to 420px wide.)
-Version 3.6.0 can be downloaded from the bottom of the page [Here](https://wordpress.org/plugins/woo-align-buttons/advanced/).
-First you will need to deactivate and delete the current "Woo Align Buttons" plugin from your website, then go to "Add New" plugin, then "Upload Plugin", then Activate.
-You may need to clear your browser cache and other caches to see it working.
-If you do use it and find any issues, let us know in the Support section.
-If you like the "Woo Align Buttons" plugin, please take the time to rate it.

 == Installation ==

 * Upload `woo-align-buttons.zip` through the "Plugins" menu in WordPress
 * Else upload unzipped `woo-align-buttons` folder to the `/wp-content/plugins/` directory
 * Activate the plugin through the "Plugins" menu in WordPress
+* Select another version from the bottom of the page [Here](https://wordpress.org/plugins/woo-align-buttons/advanced/).

 == Frequently Asked Questions ==